 The chemical basis of heredity

-In the mid 19th century, Gregor Mendel completed his now classic experiments on genetics (see our Genetics I: Mendel's Laws of Inheritance module).
+In the mid 19th century, Gregor Mendel completed his now classic experiments on genetics (see our Mendel and Inheritance module).
 Mendel proposed that the "characters" that controlled inheritance exhibited certain patterns of behavior.
 Specifically, they seemed to operate in pairs and separated independently during reproduction.
 The work that Mendel did established some trustworthy rules and properties about genetics and heredity, but no one had any idea what Mendel's "characters" were and how features were passed from generation to generation.
 Scientists were convinced that the basis of genetics and heredity could be found somewhere in the chemistry of our cells.

 In the early 1900s, scientists began to focus on a recently discovered structure in cells called chromosomes (named by Walther Flemming from the Greek words for "colored bodies" because they selectively absorbed a red dye that Flemming used to color cells).
 Curiously, chromosomes seemed to behave in a manner similar to Mendel's "characters."
 Specifically, they were seen to line up randomly, separate, and then segregate from each other just prior to cell division, reminiscent of Mendel's laws of independent assortment and segregation (Figure 1).
 Gradually, scientists began to suspect a connection between chromosomes and heredity.